moayad-star/router_ip/README.md

 # common problems

-* Sometimes you find strange web pages, you should not ignore them, as it is a problem of the interference of external services with internal services
+* Sometimes you find strange web pages, you should ignore them, as it is a problem of the interference of external services with internal services